stefgina/svm-from-scratch/README.md

 Julia's official implementation explains the math great, so I will just point out the basics.
 The essence of our SVM is to estimate a line that seperates the two distributions the best possible way.
 "Best possible way" mathematically means three things:

-* Maximize the Margin between the decision boundary (the seperating line) and both of the distribution outliers.
+* Maximize the margin between the decision boundary (the seperating line) and both of the distribution outliers.

    Well the margin is 1/norm(w), so if we flip it we just have to Minimize norm(w), or 1/2*norm(w)^2